 Day 1: Starting The Adventure

-We meet at the Antlers Inn, in Vernal, Utah, early the morning of departure.
+We meet at the Microtel Inn and Suites in Naples, Utah, early the morning of departure.
 You will be shuttled to the launch site and head downstream to huge stone gates, 1,000 feet high that appear to have split the mountains in two - The Gates of Lodore.
 Your guides will give you a river orientation and safety briefing before departing on your journey into the canyon between the towering red cliffs of the Gates of Lodore.